 – I believe the course turned out really well.
 The students were pleased and excited to use deBroome’s tool.
 Overall, they have done a great job.

 A big thank you to Åsa Svensson and the students at Information Design, at Dalarna University, for participating.
-The best of all, all six brand portals are public and available for those who are curious to see the full result.

 The students' brand portals were made in deBroome's smallest version of Brand Portal, Leaf, which is suitable for small organizations looking for a simple one page solution.